DrK-Lo/lotterhoslabprotocols/discovery.md

 There is a lotterhos unix group, which you need to request Dr. L to add you to.
 It takes a day for the change to propagate so you should be able to see you are part of the ‘lotterhos’ group when typing `groups $USER` in the terminal.
 Once you confirm you are part of the unix group and have access to the nodes, you can submit regular jobs using the `--partition lotterhos`

-There are 2 nodes each with 36 cores, so we can run parallel programs with up to 36 cores, and serial on up to 72 cores
+There are 2 nodes each with 36 cores, so we can run parallel programs with up to 36 cores, and serial on up to 72 cores.
+Our nodes are d3037 and d3038.
+Please communicate with Dr. L about your project and the best way to use resources, so that everyone in the lab has access if they need it.

-To get info on the nodes type `sinfo -p lotterhos`, which gives the node IDs, and `lscpu #####` to get info on the CPUs for that node
+To get info on the nodes type `sinfo -p lotterhos`, which gives the node IDs, and `lscpu #####` to get info on the CPUs for that node.

 `scontrol show partition lotterhos` shows what we can do.
 There are no limits on job submissions, the default time is 7 days with a max of 30 days.